Some images from Carboniferous layers in the Wadi Talh area

 Source: KLITZSCH & WYCISK, 1987

-At the Wadi Abdel Malik respectively at the western part of the Abdel-Malik Plateau (Wadi Talh area), shallow marine sandstone, siltstone and shale prevail, containing - apart from plants - brachiopodes, lamellibranchiates and different ichnofossils.
+KLITZSCH: At the Wadi Abdel Malik respectively at the western part of the Abdel-Malik Plateau (Wadi Talh area), shallow marine sandstone, siltstone and shale prevail, containing - apart from plants - brachiopodes, lamellibranchiates and different ichnofossils.
 These strata reach more than 100 meters of thickness and they are called Wadi Malik Formation (KLITZSCH 1979).
 Here they are overlain by a tillite of up to several 10 meters in thickness.
 Southward in the southern parts of Wadi Abdel Malik, the stratigraphical position of the tillite is taken by crossbedded sandstone containing irregular large blocks.
-This sandstone seems to be of fluvial-glacial origin.
+This sandstone seems to be of fluvial-glacial origin (??).

 A rich flora was discovered in the Wadi Abdel Malik type area, including: Archaeosigillaria minuta, Lepidodendropsis cf. sinaica, Lepidosigillaria intermedia, Prelepidodendron lepidodendroides, P. rhomboidale, Rhacopteris ovata, Triphyllopteris gothani.
 This flora proves a Tournaisian to Visean age.